emilianvrd/Maneuvers/Skill Feats.md

 Acrobatics\
 1 reaction\
 You have learned special techniques to fall without hurting yourself.
 When you would take damage from a fall, you can use your reaction to treat the fall as 20m shorter.

-### Comprehend languages
-Spell\
-10 minutes\
-For 10 minute, you understand the literal meaning of any spoken language that you hear.
-You also understand any written language that you see, but you must be touching the surface on which the words are written.
-It takes about 1 minute to read one page of text.

-This spell doesn’t decode secret messages in a text or glyph, such as an arcane sigil, that isn’t part of a written language.

 ### Dancing lights
 Light, Spell\